Our first port of call the amazing Grade II* listed church of St John the Baptist.

 Designed by the Borough Surveyor S H Morgan and his Assistant S G Eldred the station was formally opened by Alderman J Rodley JP on 3 May 1933, with the Mayor, Councillor J W Dutton JP present.

-The Station is to be restored and opens in 2020 as a Fire Service Museum.
+The Station has been restored and is open as of 2020 as a Fire Service Museum.

 Let’s walk into town following the tram tracks past the former Rochdale Observer Offices.